Veterinary and veterinary technologist locums working in B.C. Food Animal Practices Program

 Program overview

 The program is designed to increase the pool of veterinarians and registered veterinary technologists (RVTs) that are available to provide locum services for B.C. veterinary practices that offer care for food animals, with a priority for servicing practices outside of the Lower Mainland.
-See the full program guide (PDF, 172KB).
+See the full program guide (PDF, 237KB).

-This program is funded in part by the governments of Canada and British Columbia under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+This program is funded in part by the Governments of Canada and British Columbia under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.

 Program goals